 If you're following a low carb diet - like the keto diet - you obviously are trying to avoid using/consuming added sugars.

 So, instead of using sugar for the cookie dough, you'll want to use a keto friendly sugar substitute like Swerve.

 I actually used Confectioners Swerve for today's low carb cookie dough.
-But all "confectioners" means is that the sweetener is extremely fine (it's blended up into a powdered) so it dissolves better.
+But all "confectioners" means is really powdered erythritol - a sweetener that is extremely fine, blended up into a powdered, so it dissolves better.
 It's like powdered sugar, but without all the carbs.

 If you don't want to use Swerve - or don't have it - another really great alternative is using Monk Fruit like this.

 But I WOULD NOT use Stevia or other alternatives.
 And the reason for this is because typically other sweeteners (like Stevia) are MUCH SWEETER than Monk Fruit, or Swerve are.
 So you can't just substitute one for another equally.

 Just to give you a for instance, Stevia is 200 times sweeter than sugar.
 Swerve & Monk Fruit are 70% as sweet as sugar.
 That's a HUGE difference.

 So, don't use a different sweetener if you want to make the BEST Keto Cookie Dough you can!